Find the location closest to you - we have locations all around the city.

 What are the best museums and historical attractions in Moscow?

-If you're looking for a good museum in Moscow, we recommend Moscow Kremlin, Lenin's Mausoleum, and Armoury.
+If you're looking for a good museum in Moscow, we recommend Kuskovo museum - historical reserve, Moscow Kremlin, and Lenin's Mausoleum.
 If you prefer to be outside, you can give yourself a walking tour and see some of Moscow's most popular historical attractions including Red Square, Moscow Kremlin, or Kremlin and Red Square, Moscow and monuments like Peter the Great Statue, Monument to Yuri Gagarin, or Worker and Kolkhoz Woman.
-Lastly, you can enjoy the local ruin of Ostatki fundamenta hrama Nikolaa Cudotvorca v Stolpah or "Ruins" Grotto.
+Lastly, you can enjoy the local ruin of Petrovskoye-Alabino, Ostatki fundamenta hrama Nikolaa Cudotvorca v Stolpah, or "Ruins" Grotto.

 Live Life Light